REMIX: Efficient Range Query for LSM-trees

-REMIX improves range queries in three aspects. \paragraph{REMIX finds the target key using one binary search.} REMIX provides a sorted view of multiple sorted runs.
-Only one binary search on a REMIX is required to position the cursors on the target keys for multiple sorted runs.
-Whereas in a traditional LSM-tree based KV-store, a seek operation requires a number of binary searches on each individual sorted run.
-For example, suppose a store with four equally-sized sorted runs has $N$ keys in each run.
-A seek operation without REMIX requires $4\times\log_2 N$ key comparisons, while it only takes $\log_2 4N$, or $2+\log_2 N$ key comparisons with a REMIX.
+\paragraph{REMIXes find the target key using one binary search.} A REMIX provides a sorted view of multiple sorted runs.
+Only one binary search on a REMIX is required to position the cursors on the target keys in multiple runs.
+Whereas in a traditional LSM-tree based KV-store, a seek operation requires a number of binary searches on each individual run.
+For example, suppose a store with four equally-sized runs has $N$ keys in each run.
+A seek operation without a REMIX requires $4\times\log_2 N$ key comparisons, while it only takes $\log_2{4N}$, or $2+\log_2 N$ key comparisons with a REMIX.

-\paragraph{REMIX moves the iterator without key comparisons.} An iterator in a REMIX directly switches to the next (or the previous) KV-pair by using the prerecorded run selectors to update the current pointer and the cursors.
+\paragraph{REMIXes move the iterator without key comparisons.} An iterator on a REMIX directly switches to the next (or the previous) KV-pair by using the prerecorded run selectors to update the cursors and the current pointer.
 This process does not require any key comparisons.
 Reading a KV-pair can also be avoided if the iterator skips the key.
 In contrast, an iterator in a traditional LSM-tree based KV-store maintains a min-heap to sort-merge the keys from multiple overlapping sorted runs.
-In this scenario, a next operation requires reading keys from multiple sorted runs for $\log N$ comparisons.
+In this scenario, a next operation requires reading keys from multiple runs for comparisons.

-\paragraph{REMIX skips the sorted runs that are not on the search path.} A seek operation with REMIX requires a binary search in the target group.
-Only those sorted runs containing the keys on the search path will be accessed at the search time.
-In the best case, if a range of target keys reside in one run, such as the group $(31, 43, 52, 67)$ in Figure~\ref{fig:design}, only one sorted run ($R_2$ in the example) will be accessed.
-However, a merging iterator must access every sorted run in a seek operation.
+\paragraph{REMIXes skip runs that are not on the search path.} A seek operation with a REMIX requires a binary search in the target segment.
+Only those sorted runs containing the keys on the search path will be accessed at search time.
+In the best scenario, if a range of target keys reside in one run, such as the segment $(31, 43, 52, 67)$ in Figure~\ref{fig:design}, only one run ($R_2$ in the example) will be accessed.
+However, a merging iterator must access every run in a seek operation.

-Furthermore, the substantially reduced seek cost also allows for efficient point queries (e.g., GET) on multiple sorted runs indexed by a REMIX without Bloom filters.
-We will comprehensively evaluate the point query efficiency in \S~\ref{sec:eval-remix}.
+Furthermore, the substantially reduced seek cost allows for efficient point queries (e.g., GET) on multiple sorted runs indexed by a REMIX without using Bloom filters.
+We extensively evaluate the point query efficiency in \S\ref{sec:eval-remix}.